sthenic/technogram/src/raw-links.typ

      lexer.
 Unfortunately, we have to keep all the logic in the loop since functions have to be pure (and thus cannot modify the lexer state). */

-  /* FIXME: Lexing space delimited strings may be the way to go since struct ADQParameters = somethin + ADQParameters::sampling_frequency;
-  does not get replaced correctly otherwise. */

   let segment = ""
   while true {
     if pos >= text.len() {